KQM-git/TCL/docs/theorycrafting.md

 Short for Elemental Mastery.

 **CD:**
-Short for CRITical Damage.
+Short for Critical Damage.

 **CR:**
-Short for CRITical Rate.
+Short for Critical Rate.

 **CV:**
 CV = (2 × CR) + CD, it refers to the total amount of CRIT an artifact/character has.
 It's an indirect method of measuring a character's investment.